 This information can be very interesting and helpful; however, it could eliminate you from obtaining Long-Term Care Insurance depending on the results of the test.

 Knowing family history and the basic traits that appear in your family history can be fun but knowing your risk for disease could be frightening for some people.
 Once this knowledge exists, an insurance company may use this information in determine your eligibility for coverage if you apply for Long-Term Care Insurance.

 This insurance has become a big part of retirement planning.
-Longevity and the health and aging impact that goes with getting older is a major concern of Generation X and Late-Boomers who are planning for their future retirements.
-They understand how aging is impacting their parents and other elder family members.
-They realize that being a family caregiver is hard and paid care drains savings and investments as well as adversely impacting lifestyle.
+Longevity means you may be more likely to require some form of long-term care.
+The financial costs and burdens that come with aging will have a significant impact on your family and finances.
+The possibility of long-term care has become a major concern of Generation X and Late-Boomers who are planning for their future retirements.
+They see first-hand how aging is impacting their parents and other elderly family members.
+They realize that being a family caregiver is hard, and paid care drains savings and investments as well as adversely impacting lifestyle.

 One example could be the APOE e4 gene.
 The most common variety of Alzheimer's disease usually begins after age 65 (late-onset Alzheimer's disease).
 This is the most common gene associated with late-onset Alzheimer's disease (called apolipoprotein E (APOE).
 APOE e4 appears to increase the risk of Alzheimer's.
 If your genetic test showed you carried this gene would your Long-Term Care Insurance application be declined?
 Perhaps.

 23andMe, for example, offers testing which can tell you if you have several genetic risks including: